-Mark the top of the slit with a marking tool and pin the seam in preparation for sewing.
+Indicate the top of the slit with a marking tool and pin the seam in preparation for sewing.

-The slit will now be top stitched on either side of the opening as well as at the top.
+Either side of the opening will be topstitched, as well as at the top.
 To maintain a consistent distance from the opening, use a seam gauge to mark where you want the pivots to be at the top of the slit.
+In the photo above, the fabric is being sewn with a traditional ⅝” seam allowance, so the topstitching on either side of the slit is ½” from the sides.
+To keep it balanced, we stitched the same ½” from the top of the slit.

 Starting at the hem, sew up one side of the slit, along your chosen seam allowance.